 Llb(Hons), D.Univ, D.Lit, DL, D.Sc(econ), CIMgt, FRI, HonFIIMechE

 Digby serves as Non-Executive Chairman of Triumph Motorcycles Ltd, On Logistics Ltd, Celixir Ltd, Thatcher’s Cider Ltd and G-Labs Ltd. He is Non-Executive Deputy Chairman of the Unipart Expert Practices (UEP) Division and chairs the Advisory Board of Argentex LLP.
 He is a Non-Executive Director of URICA Ltd and Leicester Tigers plc.
 He is Senior Adviser to Harvey Nash plc and Babcock International Group plc.
-He is Corporate Ambassador to Aon Risk Solutions and Jaguar Cars.
+He is Corporate Ambassador to Aon Risk Solutions.
 He is Chairman of the Board of Governors at Stratford Upon Avon College.
 He sits in the House of Lords as a non-aligned Crossbench peer.

 Born in Birmingham on 28th October 1955, he began his schooldays (1960-1966) at Alvechurch Primary School Birmingham, before winning a major scholarship to Bromsgrove School which he attended between 1966 and 1974.
 He gained an Upper Second Class Honours Degree in Law at University College London in 1977.
 Digby was awarded a University Cadetship in the Royal Navy and served between 1974 and 1977.
 Hethen took articles with the Birmingham Corporate Law Firm Edge and Ellison in 1978.
 He was admitted as a Solicitor in 1980.